[ Shining the light on a Men’s Health & Family Network ]

 [ International Men’s Health Week ]

 Celebrated in many countries – for some it will lead up to the week preceding and including Father’s Day while others countries will participate during different months of the year with a focus on Male issues that covers all aspects of personal health.

-International Men’s Health Week had its start in 2002 when representatives from six men’s health organizations met in Austria from various locations around the world organized by the Men’s Health Network at the 2nd World Congress on Men’s Health in Vienna.
+International Men’s Health Week had its start in 2002 when representatives from six men’s health organizations met in Austria, coming from various locations around the world organized by the Men’s Health Network at the 2nd World Congress on Men’s Health in Vienna.
 Following preliminary discussions back in 2001 with a general consensus that culminated in the launch of the International Men’s Health Week (IMHW).

 Prostate, diabetes, osteoporosis, Stress, family related health that encompasses workplace accidents, and of major concern the issue of male suicide… one might also consider death by homicide.

 Medical professions tend to take advantage of this week to promote male attitude towards regular self examination.
 Thankfully due to a number of growing Men’s Networks throughout various countries the momentum is growing stronger each year creating a steady propagation of male health listings and men’s resources.